 What do I do with my director identification number once I have it?

 Once you have obtained your director ID keep it safe.
 A director ID can be shared with your accountant, company secretary, ASIC registered agent or tax professional.
 When the ASIC companies register is transitioned to the ABRS in the future, director IDs will be linked to the companies of the director.

 Keep up to date with any changes that affect director ID holders through the ABRS website.

 Want to know more about Stake Super or have questions?
 Speak to one of our SMSF experts.

 This requirement only affects SMSF members who have a corporate trustee SMSF structure and therefore act as directors of that corporate trustee.

 Are all Stake Super customers required to obtain a director identification number?

 All SMSFs set up by Stake Super are set up using a corporate trustee structure in order to provide increased flexibility and protection.
-These SMSFs must obtain a director ID.
+If you are a member of an SMSF setup through Stake Super, you will must obtain a director ID.
 Existing SMSF holders using an individual trustee structure who have transferred (or are intending to transfer) the administration to Stake Super will not need to obtain a director ID.